The long-awaited Luminar AI feature has finally arrived…

 Pay attention to the amount of detail in the background in the image below.
 When I pushed the slider all the way to the right (100), the background became beautifully blurred.

 Crucially, Luminar AI automatically masked out the main subject (in this case, me).
-However, a trained eye can notice a few pixels thick halo above my shoulders.
+However, a trained eye can notice a few-pixel pixels thick halo above my shoulders.
 It may be attributed to the inaccuracy of the tool.
 Luckily, Brush Control fixes this issue.

 Whilst artificial intelligence does one hell of a job automatically masking out the subjects; it sometimes makes an “oopsie”.
 Particularly difficult are areas with a lot of scattered details, such as hair.